an0nym0us2000/crm-replit/replit.md

    - Restored proper TypeScript types in task and employee form dialogs
    - Removed `any` types in favor of specific interfaces
    - All forms now have full type safety with no LSP errors

-**Testing Status:**
-- ✅ End-to-end tests passing for authentication, attendance mark-in/out, and task creation
-- ✅ All critical user flows validated and working correctly
-- ✅ No security issues or data leakage observed

 ## User Preferences